 The Indirect Costs Of Absenteeism

-Most Common Causes Of Absenteeism
+The Most Common Causes Of Absenteeism

 Technical Causes of Employee Absenteeism

-- Poor communication about availability
+- Poor communication about employee availability

-- Inconsistent enforcement of the rules
+- Inconsistent enforcement of absence-related rules

-- Childcare and other family obligations and home concerns
+- Home and family obligations

-- Management and employee-relation concerns
+- Management and employee relation concerns

 Moral Causes of Employee Absenteeism